-As a small business owner, whether it’s a business opportunity, franchise, distributorship, licensee opportunity or even a home-based operation, you may not have a lot of money to throw around when it comes to keeping your employees happy, especially when times are tight.
+As a small business owner, whether it’s an online franchise business opportunity, retail franchise, distributorship, licensee opportunity or even a home-based operation, you may not have a lot of money to throw around when it comes to keeping your employees happy, especially when times are tight.
 And that’s okay because it turns out that, while money is still the number one motivator, simply being offered more of it is no guarantee that your employees will stick around.

 In fact, according to research conducted for the third quarter of 2012 by executive advisory firm CEB, some of the biggest reasons employees go looking for other opportunities have little or nothing to do with money.